vitelabs/vite-wiki/docs/tutorial/rule/sbp.md

 #### Reward Retrieval

-In Vite TestNet, SBP should explicitly send a **Reward Retrieval** transaction from the staking address to get the rewards.
+In Vite Pre-Mainnet, SBP should explicitly send a **Reward Retrieval** transaction from the staking address to get the rewards.

 **Reward retrieval rules:**